-Basic own funds in 2020 amounted to €60.138m compared to 2019 which had amounted to €57.674m.
-This increase is attributable to a steady increase in retained earnings net of dividends distributed during the year and foreseen to be distributed as at date of this report.
+Basic eligible own funds in 2021 amounted to $\notin 67,729$ k compared to 2020 which had amounted to $\notin 60,138$ k.
+This attributable to a steady increase in retained earnings.
 Basic own funds are higher than eligible own funds as a consequence of the limitation in relation to tier 3 capital consisting of the deferred tax asset.
-The solvency II own funds differ to the IFRS equity as a result of valuation differences pertaining to assets and liabilities as described in Chapter D. As further described in Section D.2.3, as a result of COVID-19, the group is subject to increased uncertainty in relation to Expected Profits in Future Premiums, which emanate from the premium provision component within its technical provisions.
+The solvency II own funds differ to the IFRS equity as a result of valuation differences pertaining to assets and liabilities as described in Chapter D.

-The Group's consolidated ordinary share capital, capital contributions and reconciliation reserve are all available to cover the SCR and minimum consolidated SCR as Tier 1 unrestricted basic own funds as per Article 69 (a)(i) of the Commission Delegated Regulation (EU) 2015/35.
+The Group's consolidated ordinary share capital and reconciliation reserve are all available to cover the SCR and minimum consolidated SCR as Tier 1 unrestricted basic own funds as per Article 69 (a)(i) of the Commission Delegated Regulation (EU) 2015/35.
 The ordinary share capital is not subordinated and has no restricted durations while the reconciliation reserve represents retained earnings and reconciliation adjustments from IFRS balance sheet to the SII balance sheet.
-Table E.7 below provides the composition of the reconciliation reserve as at year end 2020.
+Table E.7 below provides the composition of the reconciliation reserve as at year end 2021.

-Reconciliation Reserve Value € 000s Difference in the valuation of assets (34,427) Difference in the valuation of technical provisions 37,477 Difference in the valuation of other liabilities 7,829 Difference between SII and IFRS Balance Sheet 10,879 Retained Earnings 56,123 An amount equivalent to the Deferred Tax Asset (7,794) Forseable dividend -16,864 Reconciliation Reserve 42,344
+Reconciliation Reserve Value € 000s Difference in the valuation of assets (34,647) Difference in the valuation of technical provisions 38,516 Difference in the valuation of other liabilities 8,042 Difference between SII and IFRS Balance Sheet 11,911 Retained Earnings 48,314 An amount equivalent to the Deferred Tax Asset (8,424) Forseable dividend 0 Reconciliation Reserve 51,802

-Table E.7 - Composition of Reconciliation Reserve as at year end 2020
+Table E.7 - Composition of Reconciliation Reserve as at year end 2021

-The Group has no Tier 1 restricted own funds, no Tier 2 ancillary or basic own funds but has a value equivalent to the deferred tax asset as Tier 3 own funds as per Articles 72, 76 and 80 of the Commission Delegated Regulation 2015/35 respectively.
+The Group has no Tier 1 restricted own funds, no Tier 2 ancillary or basic own funds and €8.4m amounts equivalent to the available deferred tax asset as Tier 3 own funds as per Articles 72, 76 and 80 of the Commission Delegated Regulation 2015/35 respectively.
 None of the Group's own funds are subject to transitional arrangements.
-Figure E.5 below is a visual representation of the breakdown of own fund items available within the Group.
+Figure 10 overleaf is a visual representation of the breakdown of own fund items available within the Group.